mvolkmann/blog/src/raycast.md

 Click the "Extensions" tab in the settings dialog to enable and disable extensions.

+All your Raycast settings can be exported and imported from the "Advanced" settings tab.

+## Window State

+The Raycast window maintains its state across uses for a configurable amount of time (defaults to 90 seconds).
+When it is reopened within this amount of time, it will be in on the same page with the same input values as when it was last used.

+To return to the root page, press cmd-esc or repeatedly press esc.

+To configure the amount of time that Raycast maintains its window state, open the Raycast settings, click the "Advanced" tab, and select a different value in the "Pop to Root Search" dropdown.

 ## Command Aliases and Hotkeys

 To assign aliases and hotkeys to commands,